has been conducting septic system inspections in , , , , , and since 2002. Please call us today to schedule your septic system inspection.

 Septic System Inspection

-Septic systems are a vital system in many homes – especially those located outside of a city or town.
-A problematic septic system can be messy, unhealthy, and very expensive.
-Unfortunately, many septic systems fall into the category of out-of-sight, out-of-mind.
-If I had a nickel for every time a homeowner has told me, “I’ve never had a problem with the septic, so I’ve never pumped it……” This is just like saying, “I’ve never had engine trouble in my car, so I’ve never changed the oil.”
-Just like you change the oil in your car to avoid engine problems, a septic tank should be maintained to prevent septic system problems.
+Septic systems are a vivacious system in many homes – particularly those situated outside of a city/town.
+A tricky septic system can be messy, unwholesome, and very costly.
+Unluckily, many septic systems fall under the category of out-of-sight, out-of-mind.
+If I had a nickel for every time homeowners told me, “I’ve never had a problem with the septic, therefore I’ve never impelled it……” This is just like the saying, “I’ve never had engine trouble in my car, so I’ve never changed the oil.”
+Just as you do change the oil in your vehicle to avoid engine problems, a septic tank should be preserved to prevent septic system problems.

-We offer septic system inspections in the central Texas area, where the tank needs to be pumped and/or where the system is performing sluggishly.
-If a neglected septic system just needs the tank to be pumped, then consider yourself lucky.
-If the system has been neglected for too long, it is very possible that it will be performing sluggishly.
-This is often a much more complicated and costly problem than one that just needs to be pumped.
-A sluggish septic system will often result in backups in the yard, or even in the home.
-The sluggishness is often caused by the lateral lines or drain field failing.
-The fix for this is often quite costly.
-Septic system failure can often be prevented by regular maintenance such as regular pumping of the tank to minimize the introduction of solid matter into the drain-field.
-(At times, we are not able to locate the tank or open it up.
-In those cases the inspection routine will be modified.)
+We offer septic system inspections in the central Texas area, where the tank needs to be pumped and/or where the system is performing lethargically.
+If a neglected septic system just needs the tank to be driven, then consider yourself lucky.
+If the system has been deserted for a long duration, it is very possible that it will be performing sluggishly.
+This is often a much more difficult and costly problem than one that just needs to be pumped.
+A slothful septic system will often result in backups in the yard, or even in the home.
+The sluggishness is often instigated by the lateral lines or drain field failing.
+The fix for this is often quite expensive.
+Septic system failure can often be prevented by regular maintenance such as regular pumping of the tank to diminish the way of solid matter into the drain-field.
+(At times, we are not capable of locating the tank or opening it up.
+In those cases the inspection routine will be altered.)

 Our normal septic system inspection procedure is as follows: